liuweiseu/multicast_capture/README.md

     done.
     ****************************************
     ```
     You will see two npz files generated in the same directory.
-You use `numpy.load()` to load the data.
+You can use `numpy.load()` to load the data.
 ## More info
 * The `rms.sh` script is based on `multicastpacketcapture.py`.
 You can run `python multicastpacketcapture.py -h` to get more information.
     ```